 Queue (Live Chat Queue)

-A list or order of comments/questions submitted during a live stream, often used in moderated Q&A sessions to ensure fair and organized interaction.
+A list or order of comments/questions submitted during a live stream is often used in moderated Q&A sessions to ensure fair and organized interaction.

 Quarantine Stream (Quaranstream)

-A term popularized during the COVID-19 pandemic for live streams created during lockdowns—often informal, home-based, and focused on virtual connection.
+A term popularized during the COVID-19 pandemic for live streams created during lockdowns, they are often informal, home-based, and focused on virtual connection.

 Quirky Streams

-A content style characterized by unique, humorous, or unconventional presentation—gaining traction on platforms like Twitch, TikTok Live, and Instagram Live.
+A content style characterized by unique, humorous, or unconventional presentation is gaining traction on platforms like Twitch, TikTok Live, and Instagram Live.

 Quick Access Panel

-A simplified control interface available in many streaming tools, allowing rapid access to essential functions like muting, scene switching, or going live.
+Many streaming tools have a simplified control interface that allows rapid access to essential functions like muting, scene switching, and going live.

 Quiet Streaming Mode